Name That Tune: Orchestra, band, dancers

 Bob Alberti was the conductor of the orchestra for the first season of the 1970s run, with Tommy Oliver replacing him in 1975 and Stan Worth replacing Oliver in 1978.
-The orchestra also featured a vocalist at times.
-Originally the position was held by Kathie Lee Gifford, then known as Kathie Lee Johnson, who performed from 1977 to 1978.
-She was replaced by Monica Burruss for the 1978–79 season, who remained with the series until its 1981 cancellation.
+From 1977 on, the orchestra featured a vocalist, with Kathie Lee Johnson taking on that role.
+She left after one season and was replaced by Monica Pege of the singing group Lady Flash, who performed under the name Monica Burruss.

-Also for the 1978–79 season, the series brought in choreographers Dennon Rawles and Jerri Fiala, the latter of whom was already working for show producer Ralph Edwards as hostess on The Cross-Wits, to serve as background dancers; and the Name That Tune Orchestra (with Burruss) was supplemented by The Sound System, a rock music ensemble led by Dan Sawyer with Steve March as its featured vocalist.
-The dancers only appeared for one season, but The Sound System and March stayed on for the rest of the show's run.
+Also for the 1978–79 season, the series brought in choreographers Dennon Rawles and Jerri Fiala, the latter of whom was already working for show producer Ralph Edwards as hostess on The Cross-Wits, to serve as background dancers for that season only.
+Worth's orchestra was joined by The Sound System, a rock music ensemble led by Dan Sawyer with Steve March as its featured vocalist; they remained as part of the show through the final season in 1981.

 In the 1984–85 series, Tommy Oliver returned to lead the orchestra.

 The 2021 version sees musician, record executive and former American Idol judge Randy Jackson as bandleader.
 Jackson also performs announcing duties at the beginning of the show.